Java Programming: How to Learn

 The URL to access the above servlet is

 http://hostname:port/helloWorld/urlhello, where "helloWorld" is the name of our web app created in step 1 above.

 Note that this configuration file applies only to our web app "helloWorld."
 To refresh the web.xml file, restart the Tomcat Server.

 To invoke your new Java servlet, open a new browser window and browse to:

 This Java tutorial for beginners gives you everything you need to set up a Tomcat environment and create your first Java servlet.
 You should be able to download and install the JRE/JDK and Tomcat Server, configure Tomcat, create, compile, and deploy your first Java servlet.
 If you notice problems or have suggestions, contact us and let us know.

 Learning the basics of programming, in general, can easily be accomplished by knowing Java.
 It's a great first language, and learning new ones after Java is highly recommended.
 Also, since Java is used for a multitude of devices and applications.

 As you may have noticed while looking through all the available books, there are a ton of different uses for Java, and each one can become an entire arena of expertise.

-All of these niche uses of the language and the platform come loaded with a tremendous career opportunities, so get out there, learn, make and explore!
+All of these niche-uses of the language and the platform come loaded with tremendous career opportunities, so get out there, learn, make and explore!